RAF Cosford: RAF Cosford Air Show

 In 2013, Prince Harry, as a member of No. 662 Squadron of the Army Air Corps, took part in the Apache helicopter demonstration at the air show, and, in 2018, Cosford hosted an RAF airshow marking the centenary of the Royal Air Force.

 As there is restricted access by motor vehicle, all roads into the Cosford site are one-way during events, with traffic flow inwards in the morning and outwards in the afternoon and evening.
-Occasionally, there are tailbacks and queuing on the M54 and the slip and access roads have to be closed on the site reaching its 18,000 vehicle parking limit.
+Occasionally, there are tailbacks and queuing on the M54 motorway and the slip and access roads have to be closed on the site reaching its 18,000 vehicle parking limit.
 The local train operator, Arriva Trains Wales, offers a combined rail and air show ticket at a discount, allowing users direct access to the airshow on foot.
 Cosford railway station is next to the main crash gate access point at the eastern edge of the airfield.

-The are hopes that the airshow might be extended to take place over two days, to rival to the Royal International Air Tattoo which attracts 150,000 spectators.
+There are hopes that the airshow might be extended to take place over two days, to rival to the Royal International Air Tattoo (RIAT), which attracts 150,000 spectators.